-Afilias' SRS provides the same advanced functionality as that used in the .INFO and .ORG registries, as well as the fourteen other TLDs currently supported by Afilias.
-The Afilias registry system is standards-compliant and utilizes proven technology, ensuring global familiarity for registrars, and it is protected by our massively provisioned infrastructure that mitigates the risk of disaster.
+The registry back-end service provider's SRS will provide the same advanced functionality as that used in the existing gTLD registries.
+The registry system will be standards-compliant and utilize proven technology, ensuring global familiarity for registrars, and it will be protected by massively provisioned infrastructure that mitigates the risk of disaster.

 EPP functionality is described fully in our response to question #25; please consider those answers incorporated here by reference.
-An abbreviated list of Afilias SRS functionality includes:
+An abbreviated list of the registry back-end service provider's SRS functionality includes:

-- Domain registration: Afilias provides registration of names in the TLD, in both ASCII and IDN forms, to accredited registrars via EPP and a web-based administration tool. - Domain renewal: Afilias provides services that allow registrars the ability to renew domains under sponsorship at any time.
+• Domain registration: registration of names in the TLD, in both ASCII and IDN forms, to accredited registrars via EPP and a web-based administration tool.

+• Domain renewal: services that allow registrars the ability to renew domains under sponsorship at any time.
 Further, the registry performs the automated renewal of all domain names at the expiration of their term, and allows registrars to rescind automatic renewals within a specified number of days after the transaction for a full refund.

-- Transfer: Afilias provides efficient and automated procedures to facilitate the transfer of sponsorship of a domain name between accredited registrars.
-Further, the registry enables bulk transfers of domains under the provisions of the Registry-Registrar Agreement. - RGP and restoring deleted domain registrations: Afilias provides support for the Redemption Grace Period (RGP) as needed, enabling the restoration of deleted registrations. - Other grace periods and conformance with ICANN guidelines: Afilias provides support for other grace periods that are evolving as standard practice inside the ICANN community.
-In addition, the Afilias registry system supports the evolving ICANN guidelines on IDNs.
+• Transfer: efficient and automated procedures to facilitate the transfer of sponsorship of a domain name between accredited registrars.
+Further, the registry enables bulk transfers of domains under the provisions of the Registry-Registrar Agreement.

+• RGP and restoring deleted domain registrations: support for the Redemption Grace Period (RGP) as needed, enabling the restoration of deleted registrations.

+• Other grace periods and conformance with ICANN guidelines: support for other grace periods that are evolving as standard practice inside the ICANN community.
+In addition, the registry system supports the evolving ICANN guidelines on IDNs.

-Afilias also supports the basic check, delete, and modify commands.
+The registry back-end service provider will also support the basic check, delete, and modify commands.

-As required for all new gTLDs, Afilias provides "thick" registry system functionality.
-In this model, all key contact details for each domain are stored in the registry.
-This allows better access to domain data and provides uniformity in storing the information.
+As required for all new gTLDs, the registry back-end service provider will provide "thick" registry system functionality.
+In this model, all key contact details for each domain will be stored in the registry.
+This will allow better access to domain data and provide uniformity in storing the information.

-Afilias' SRS complies today and will continue to comply with global best practices including relevant RFCs, ICANN requirements, and this TLD's respective domain policies.
-With over a decade of experience, Afilias has fully documented and tested policies and procedures, and our highly skilled team members are active participants of the major relevant technology and standards organizations, so ICANN can be assured that SRS performance and compliance are met.
-Full details regarding the SRS system and network architecture are provided in responses to questions #31 and #32; please consider those answers incorporated here by reference.
+The registry back-end service provider's SRS will continue to comply with global best practices including relevant RFCs, ICANN requirements, and this TLD's respective domain policies.
+The registry back-end service provider will have fully documented and tested policies and procedures, and our highly skilled team members will be active participants of the major relevant technology and standards organizations, so ICANN can be assured that SRS performance and compliance are met.
+Examples of a similar SRS system and network architecture are provided in response to questions #31 and #32; please consider those answers incorporated here by reference.